 No visit to Amalfi would be complete without a trip to the “blue island” of Capri.
 It’s a wonderful place to spend a few days, with decadent shops, excellent trattorias and stunning vistas.
 Set off on a traghetto boat from Amalfi harbour and spend a couple of days in this unique place.
 This should definitely be at the top of your ‘things to do in Amalfi’ bucket list!

 While on Capri, another great place to visit is the St. Augustine Garden which is at the top of Capri and has stunning views of the Island out to the sea.
 If you beat the crowds, this garden is a lovely quiet place to relax and take in the views.

 7. The charming towns of Positano and Sorrento

 Visits to Positano and Sorrento are not to be forgotten on any trip to the Amalfi Coast.
 On our trips to Amalfi we never miss a visit to these charming towns.
 With Sorrento’s position straddling a cliff, and Positano with it’s steeply stacked, colourful houses; you will struggle to find two more photogenic towns.

 8. Try delicious Pizza – Made in Italy

-Eat Pizza in Naples!
+One of the best things to do in Amalfi is… Eat Pizza in Naples!
 Pizza originates in Naples and so wherever you are in the city you are never too far from a Pizzeria.
 Perhaps the best place to go is L’ Antica Pizzeria da Michele who have been making pizza since 1870 and so by now they know what they are doing!
-Once you have seen how it is done, make your own back at the villa on our cooking holidays!
+Once you have seen how it is done, you get the chance to make your own back at the villa on our cooking holidays

 10. See how cheese is made!